matnex-mix/cramp/README.md

 ### Usage
 - Open `index.php`
-- Set the CRAMP_BASE constant to your base location
+- Set the `CRAMP_BASE` constant to your base location
+- Set the optional parameter `QUOTA` to the size availabe for the file manager
 - Hurray!
 You're ready to go.

 **Managed By: *Matnex Mix (matnex.mix@gmail.com)***